Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     project: Senior Consultant
     bio: >-
       Utsav holds an MBA and a Bachelor’s degree in Foundations of Management from IIM Indore.
-Before joining Samagra, he was working as a Senior Consultant with the TSE consulting practice at EY-Parthenon, primarily working on M&A, large scale transformation and change management projects.
+Before joining Samagra, he was working as a senior consultant with the TSE consulting practice at EY-Parthenon, primarily working on M&A, large scale transformation and change management projects.